 How to Setup Google Analytics 4 for Your WordPress Website

-How to Setup Google Analytics 4 for Your WordPress Site
+How to setup Google Analytics 4 for Your WordPress Site

 Google Analytics is a powerful tool that gives you detailed data about your visitors.
 In this post, I’ll show you how to quickly setup Google Analytics 4, and how to connect your new property to your WordPress site.
 If you use another website platform, the steps will be similar for setting things up, but adding your Google Tag might look a bit different.